 1 cup oyster mushrooms, stemmed

 1 cup cremini mushrooms, quartered

-2 oz (1/4 cup) good quality low-sodium soy sauce
+2 ounces (1/4 cup) good quality low-sodium soy sauce

 2. Preheat oven to 400ºF.
-Rub garlic and rosemary all over pork roast and season with black pepper.
-Place pork, fat side down, in a large skillet and sear over medium heat until golden.
-Turn over and sear the other side until golden, and remove from pan.
+Rub garlic and rosemary all over pork roast, and season with black pepper.
+Place pork, fat side down, in a large skillet, and sear over medium heat until golden.
+Turn over, and sear the other side until golden.
+Remove from pan.

-3. Toss mushrooms with olive oil and season with soy sauce and pepper.
-Place mushrooms in the bottom of a roasting pan and put the pork roast on top of the mushrooms.
-Roast pork 30–40 minutes, until thermometer inserted into center of pork registers 155°F. Remove from oven and set aside for 10 minutes.
+3. Toss mushrooms with olive oil, and season with soy sauce and pepper.
+Place mushrooms in the bottom of a roasting pan, and put the pork roast on top of the mushrooms.
+Roast pork 30 to 40 minutes, until thermometer inserted into center of pork registers 155°F. Remove from oven, and set aside for 10 minutes.

 Green Bean Casserole